nickzoic/nick.zoic.org/art/charlie-and-the-chocolate-factory-tricks/index.md

 the television and is shrunk to doll size in the process.
 I wanted some way to present this which was fun and unexpected and a bit strange.

-In the movie[^wilder] Mike is in a huge white room and just stands on a little platform and a huge white camera makes him disappear, but this is a bit beyond our abilities.
+In the movie[^wilder], Mike is in a huge white room and just stands on a little platform and a huge white camera makes him disappear, but this is a bit beyond our abilities.